 - Pacific Division

-Blizzard have also announced some rules about how teams can be formed, in combination with the contract rules laid out below.
+Blizzard have also made public some rules about how teams can be formed, in combination with the contract rules laid out below.

 - Rosters are between six and 12 players.